Know your print areas

 Graphics’ size can’t be reduced

-You’ve probably chosen a product that can only be personalized with flex or flock prints.
-This affects products like breathable shirts, umbrellas or kids’ hoodies.
-These print methods require a vector file format such as SVG, AI, EPS or CDR.
+You’ve probably chosen a product that can only be customized with flex or flock prints.
+This affects products such as breathable shirts or umbrellas.
+These print methods require a vector file format such as SVG, AI, or CDR.
 Vector graphics can’t be scaled down at will, though, because fine lines cannot be thinner than 1.5mm to prevent them from tearing later.
 This means that the design can only be scaled down until the smallest element is still as big as 1.5mm.